 Bobby C.

-Bobby C. is an immigrant from Hong Kong, He also grew up in San Francisco and started transitioning from female to male when he was 19 years old.
-Bobby is a former titleholder, Mr. Transgender San Francisco 2004 (TGSF), and a former gallery curator of an annual transgender visual art gallery.
-Bobby used to perform on stages as a trans adult entertainer for the queer community in his 20s and sang as a 2nd tenor as part of the GAPA Men's Chorus.
-He has been a web designer for several LGBT+ Nonprofit organizations and a longtime volunteer for APIQWTC (Asian Pacific Islander Queer Women and Transgender Community).
-Bobby is a Design Program Manager / Creative Producer and an entrepreneur and spends his free time shooting photos at community events, making visual art, and writing poetry.
+Bobby C. is an immigrant from Hong Kong who also grew up in San Francisco and has transitioned from female to male for close to three decades.
+Bobby is a former titleholder, Mr. Transgender San Francisco 2004 (TGSF) and a former gallery curator of an annual transgender visual art gallery, and sang as a 2nd tenor as part of the GAPA Men's Chorus.
+He has been a web designer for several LGBT+ Nonprofit organizations and a longtime volunteer for the APIQWTC (Asian Pacific Islander Queer Women and Transgender Community).
+Bobby is a Design Operations Manager / Creative Producer and an entrepreneur.
+He spends his free time shooting photos at community events, making visual art, and writing poetry.